Junkers Ju 88: Background

-Design was initiated by Junkers Chief Designer Ernst Zindel.
+The detailed design work was performed by Junkers chief designer Ernst Zindel.
 He was assisted by Wilhelm Heinrich Evers and American engineer Alfred Gassner.
 Evers and Gassner had worked together at Fokker Aircraft Corporation of America where Gassner had been Chief Engineer.
 Junkers presented their initial design in June 1936, and were given clearance to build two prototypes (Werknummer 4941 and 4942).
 The first two aircraft were to have a range of 2000 km and were to be powered by two DB 600s.
 Three further aircraft, Werknummer 4943, 4944 and 4945, were to be powered by Jumo 211 engines.
 The first two prototypes, Ju 88 V1 and V2, differed from the V3, V4 and V5 in that the latter three models were equipped with three defensive armament positions to the rear of the cockpit, and were able to carry two 1000 kg bombs, one under each inner wing panel.